top of page

 ARTIST BIO:

 Ronit Joy Holtz (b.
-1997, United States) is a painter and an installation artist from Kadima, Israel.
-She completed a B.F.A in painting at the Savannah College of Art and Design in the spring of 2019.
-Her work has been featured in galleries and private collections in New York, Georgia, Florida, Virginia, Arizona, Texas, California, France, Tel Aviv, Netanya and Herzliya.
-In the recent years Ronit has participated in exhibitions both within the US and internationally.
-She currently resides in Tel Aviv, Israel as a permanent studio artist and art teacher, aspiring to become an Art Therapist.
+1997, United States) is a painter and an installation artist from a crossroad between Georgia, USA, and Kadima, Israel.
+She completed a B.F.A in painting with high academic honors at the Savannah College of Art and Design in the spring of 2019.
+Her work has been featured in galleries and private collections in France, Switzerland, Australia, over twelve US states, and throughout cities in Israel.
+In recent years, Ronit has participated in numerous exhibitions both within the US and internationally, including five solo exhibitions.
+She is a permanent studio artist and art teacher residing in Tel Aviv, Israel.

 IMG_7116.JPG